-Under the Fifth National Mental Health and Suicide Prevention Plan (Fifth Plan), the Commission is leading the development of Peer Workforce Development Guidelines by 2021.
+Under the Fifth National Mental Health and Suicide Prevention Plan (Fifth Plan), the Commission is leading the development of Lived Experience Workforce Development Guidelines by 2021.

-This project will help support the peer workforce through providing formalised guidance for governments, employers and the peer workforce about support structures required to sustain and grow the workforce.
-Although local and regional peer workforce frameworks exist, the development of national guidelines will ensure consistency across Australia.
-National guidelines will also be a step towards professionalisation of the peer workforce.
+This project will help support the Lived Experience workforce through providing formalised guidance for governments, employers and the Lived Experience workforce about support structures required to sustain and grow the workforce.
+Although local and regional lived experience workforce frameworks exist, the development of national guidelines will ensure consistency across Australia.
+National guidelines will also be a step towards professionalisation of the lived experience workforce.

-The National Mental Health Commission has established a Steering Committee to oversee the Commission’s work to develop the National Peer Workforce Development Guidelines under Action 29 of the Fifth National Mental Health and Suicide Prevention Plan Implementation Plan.
+The National Mental Health Commission has established a Steering Committee to oversee the Commission’s work to develop the Lived Experience Workforce Development Guidelines under Action 29 of the Fifth National Mental Health and Suicide Prevention Plan Implementation Plan.

 Following an extensive expression of interest process, we received a high number of quality applications from individuals, peaks and other organisations.
 An independent panel, which included independent consumer and carer peer workers, met to assess the applications.
 The following individuals have been selected to sit on the Steering Committee: